omnicortex/texlive-docker/README.md

 If in doubt, choose `X` and only pull the larger images if you have to.
 Especially documentation files do add a significant payload.

-## The `latest` release

-Our continuous integration is scheduled to rebuild all Docker images monthly.
-Hence, pulling the `latest` image will provide you with an at most one month old snapshot of TeX Live including all packages.
-You can manually update within the container by running `tlmgr update --self --all`.

 *Note for users of schemes other than `full`*: if you `tlmgr install` another binary they are not added to the `PATH` automatically because they are not